Skip to content

 1. Search Engine Advertising (SEM)

+SEM is a popular type of advertising found within Google Ads.
 This type of advertising appears directly on search engine results pages (SERPs).
-The most common format is text-based ads – short, concise messages with headlines and descriptions that link to a website.
+The most common format is text-based ads, also known as Search ads.
+It includes short, concise messages with headlines and descriptions that link to a website.
 These appear above or below organic search results, often marked as "Ad" or "Sponsored."

 Another prominent type is Shopping Ads (or Product Listing Ads), which include product images, prices, and merchant names, appearing for product-related searches.
 Platforms like Google Ads and Microsoft Advertising are used to manage these campaigns, allowing businesses to bid on keywords.